kirarpit/compiler-construction/README.txt

   IMPLEMENTATION SPECIFICS

-    The enclosed spike5 is a fully-conforming implementation of the spike5.txt specification, passing all supplied tests.
+    The enclosed loboc program is a fully-conforming implementation of the spike5*.txt specification, passing all supplied tests.

     - SPECIFIC #1: In case any errors apart from runtime errors are encountered, the assembly code is not printed, instead